 As will be discussed at the District 5040 Outbound Orientation, return tickets are booked for 10 months out from arrival in the host country (this is the longest period of time a return ticket can be booked and is really just a placeholder).
-In January/February of the year in which your son/daughter is outbound, they will be contacted and asked to consult with you, their host family and host club to determine their date of return.
+In January/February of the year in which your child is outbound, they will be contacted and asked to consult with you, their host family and host club to determine their date of return.
 It is also important to consider the terms of the exchange agreement signed at the beginning of the exchange year and any visa expiry dates.
-Once a return date has been selected and booked any cost associated to changes to that date or routing will be your responsibility.
-These costs can be significant so it is important that all parties are in agreement with the date selected.